 With Italy as my all-time favorite destination, there are few places I still haven’t been to, and Puglia has been on my list for a while.
 While I could see myself living here for some months, before our move to Asia, I took the time and spent one weekend in Puglia.

-I immediately fell in love with the region and with every narrow street I step foot on, every colorful door, stone house, flower garden.
-And let’s not talk about the food or wine of Puglia, because you won’t find it hard to choose souvenirs to bring back home as a gift for friends or for yourself.
+I immediately fell in love with the region and with every narrow street I step foot on, every colorful door, stone house, and flower garden.
+And let’s not talk about the Puglia food or wine, because you won’t find it hard to choose souvenirs to bring back home as a gift for friends or for yourself.

 Moreover, Puglia is still a hidden gem, a place where you can find small towns untouched by crowds of foreign tourists, where everything still remains authentically Italian.

 Follow my guide and I’ll help you make the best out of your weekend in Puglia, and even help you plan your itinerary.
 Depending on your travel style, you can choose to do it all and have 2 packed days, or you can pick and choose what you prefer doing.

 I’ll try to answer all your questions so that you won’t have to worry about a single thing!

 This post contains affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about it on our disclosure page here.

 Spend a stunning weekend in Puglia with this perfect itinerary

 First things first, if you are here it means you are considering adding Puglia to your Italy bucket list or even planning a weekend trip there.
 I know what you are going through because I’ve been there myself and let me tell you one thing: Puglia is 100% worth visiting!

 Especially if you are in love with Italy and are looking for a region that will surprise you with its beauty and authenticity.